 Blogs, and Portal

-News Sources in English on Africa-- Africa Intelligence, allAfrica, African Business, Business Daily Africa, New African, Mail and Guardian Africa, The Guardian (Nigeria), This Day (Nigeria), Pulse (Ghana), Zambezian (Mozambique), Mail and Guardian (South Africa), The Times (South Africa), Channel Africa (South Africa), Business Day (South Africa), The Namibian, Daily Monitor (Uganda), Daily News (Tanzania), Daily Nation (Kenya), The East African (Kenya), Standard Digital (Kenya), New Times (Rwanda), Reuters, Google News, BBC, CNN, Christian Science Monitor, Washington Post, New York Times, Los Angeles Times, Inter Press Service, Global Post, The Guardian
+News Sources in English on Africa-- Africa Intelligence, allAfrica, African Business, Business Daily Africa, New African, Mail and Guardian Africa, The Guardian (Nigeria), This Day (Nigeria), Pulse (Ghana), Zambezian (Mozambique), Mail and Guardian (South Africa), News 24 (South Africa), The Times (South Africa), Channel Africa (South Africa), Business Day (South Africa), The Namibian, Daily Monitor (Uganda), Daily News (Tanzania), Daily Nation (Kenya), The East African (Kenya), Standard Digital (Kenya), New Times (Rwanda), Reuters, Google News, BBC, CNN, Christian Science Monitor, Washington Post, New York Times, Los Angeles Times, Voice of America, Inter Press Service, The Guardian